- > Kid-proof an old iPad or iPhone before passing it on to a child

 - > Give kids iTunes Gift Cards or iTunes Monthly Gift allowances

 What's the best way to make my old iPad kid-proof and safe for children?
-What parental controls and child locks should I set up, and how can I make sure my children don't buy a load of expensive apps and in-app purchases?
+What parental controls and child locks should I set up?

 Kids love iPads and iPhones.
 They're a great way to keep children entertained during the summer holidays, with thousands of apps available for them to enjoy, including games, books and educational apps.
 (For more on that, see our roundup of the Best iOS apps for kids.)
 However, you need to make sure that any device you hand over to your kids is child-friendly, with parental controls and child locks in place to prevent them accessing inappropriate content.